Cliff Byrne

-Byrne previously played for Sunderland.
-He took part in a UEFA 'B' coaching course in summer 2005.
+Playing career

+Byrne began his career with Sunderland.
+He signed for Scunthorpe United on loan in 2002.
+After a successful three-month loan spell concluded in February 2003, Scunthorpe manager Brian Laws described Byrne as his best ever loan signing, attempting to sign him on a permanent transfer for £50,000.
+Byrne initially turned down the move in order to fight for his place at Sunderland, but subsequently joined Scunthorpe after being released by Sunderland in the summer.

 Following the departure of Izzy Iriekpen Byrne was given the captaincy of the side.
 He scored two goals in the last two games of the 2008–09 season; his 89th-minute goal against Tranmere Rovers was enough to help Scunthorpe seal the last playoff place.
 After missing just under a year of action due to injury, Byrne made his first start of the 2011–12 season on 26 November 2011, away to Notts County.
 He was released by the club in May 2012.

 On 27 July 2012, it was announced that Byrne had signed for Oldham Athletic.
 Byrne scored his first goal for Oldham against his old club Scunthorpe United in a 2–2 draw on 1 January 2013 He rejoined former club Scunthorpe on loan in September 2013.
 On 17 January 2014, Cliff had his contract at Oldham Athletic cancelled by mutual agreement.

 In February 2014, Byrne signed for Roddy Collins at the Brandywell Stadium to play for Derry City for the 2014 League of Ireland season.
 He scored his first League goal on his third league appearance.

-On 19 February 2015, it was reported he had joined Gainsborough Trinity.
+On 19 February 2015, he joined Gainsborough Trinity.

+In February 2023, Byrne rekindled his playing career, signing for Bottesford Town in the Northern Counties East Football League Premier Division.

+Coaching career

+Byrne took part in a UEFA 'B' coaching course in summer 2005.

-On 30 June 2018, he was appointed assistant manager to Grant McCann at Doncaster Rovers F.C.
+On 30 June 2018, he was appointed assistant manager to Grant McCann at Doncaster Rovers.